Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 - *Cardmarket ID* – Optional link to the Cardmarket entry.
 - *Folder* – Assign the card to a folder (set) if one exists.

 When typing the name a list of suggestions appears.
-If ``TCGInventory/data/default-cards.json`` is present the suggestions are loaded from that file; otherwise they are retrieved from the Scryfall API.
+Place the Scryfall ``default-cards.json`` in ``TCGInventory/data`` and convert it with ``python -m TCGInventory.build_card_db``.
+Suggestions and automatic card lookups are then served from the local SQLite database without internet access.
+If no local data is found the Scryfall API is used as fallback.
+Selecting a suggested entry automatically fills language and ID fields.
+If multiple versions exist a second dropdown lets you choose the exact variant.

 To change an existing card, click **Edit** next to the card and modify the fields in the form.